neulab/compare-mt/README.md

 [![Build Status](https://travis-ci.org/neulab/compare-mt.svg?branch=master)](https://travis-ci.org/neulab/compare-mt)

-This is a script to compare the output of multiple machine translation or language generation systems.
+`compare-mt` is a program to compare the output of multiple systems for language generation, including machine translation, summarization, dialog response generation, etc.
 To use it you to have, in text format, a "correct" reference, and the output of two different systems.
-Based on this, `compare-mt` will run a number of analyses that attempt to pick out salient differences between the systems, which will make it easier for you to figure out what things one system is doing better tha another.
+Based on this, `compare-mt` will run a number of analyses that attempt to pick out salient differences between the systems, which will make it easier for you to figure out what things one system is doing better than another.

 ## Basic Usage